keithfma/tutorial-build-src/lesson.md

 $ gcc hello.c
 ```

 This command creates an executable with a default name of `a.out`.
-Running this prints the familiar message:
+Running this command prints the familiar message:
 ```
 $ a.out
 Hello World